mgnischor/mgnischor/README.md

 ## Why are all my repositories private?

-Due to intellectual property issues and very precarious legislation in Brazil, I prefer to keep all my projects, creations and ideas in private repositories.
+Due to intellectual property issues and very precarious legislation and work ethics in Brazil, I prefer to keep all my projects, creations and ideas in private repositories.
 If you are a recruiter, entrepreneur or interested in a qualified developer, get in touch and I can show you my projects and creations without any problem.